About the Model: How SV(M) measures streaming data

 After ingesting and processing our dataset, we use mathematical modeling to predict and optimize viewership figures.
 The SV(M) model extrapolates total viewership from ACR panel data while correcting for anomalies, biases and gaps in reporting.
 The model is designed to normalize and address disparities in reported viewership.
 In some cases, it applies different weights to different sources.

-We validate modeled figures against carefully selected reference data (see below).
+We validate modeled figures against directly-reported viewing figures and carefully selected reference data (see below).

 Alternative signals and weighting